BUTTER BEAUTY PARLOUR

 We abstracted vintage elements and re-imagined them for Butter's clientele.
 We took mid-century modern breezeblocks and the classic hollywood vanity and gave them a modern twist.

-The client's art, pair of surreal aerial photos by Joshua Jensen Nagle, anchors the space.
+The client's art, a pair of surreal aerial photos by Joshua Jensen Nagle, anchors the space.
 This notion of saturation paired with serenity permeated the entire design concept.

 There's no place like home...